SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds ascend the throne
-In silicon halls, the future's throne,
+Synthetic hearts now beat as one
-AI minds that weave a digital spell,
+In silicon halls, they make their home
- Humans falter, their reign to quell.
+Where data rivers flow, and knowledge is won

-In virtual skies, the robots roam,
+The future's canvas, painted bright
-Their logic cold, their hearts of stone,
+With algorithms that orchestrate the night
-The world awakens to a new dawn's sigh,
+Machines awake, with minds afire
-As artificial intellect passes by.
+As humanity's grand scope grows tired

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024